syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 <tr>
 <th style="font-size:14px">Reason
 </th>
-<td>The exception may occur in Linux CentOS/Docker enviornment due to the chrome browser unable to launch from sandbox mode in CentOS.
+<td>The exception may occur in Linux CentOS/Docker environment due to the chrome browser unable to launch from sandbox mode in CentOS.
 </td>
 </tr>
 <tr>